 Lawrence J. Nowlan Scholarship for the Arts

 The Lawrence J. Nowlan Scholarship for the Arts is offered for all disciplines of performing and visual arts.
-Rising 9th grade students must submit a completed application and a piece of work or record of performance by January 15, 2018.
+Rising 9th grade students must submit a completed application and a piece of work or record of performance to the Admissions Office for consideration.

 Archdiocese of Philadelphia and Other Foundation Scholarships